anshulthakur02/Spotify-Music-Recommendation-System/README.md

 After all these data cleanings we have 36199 rows and 14 columns, all the columns are numerical but ‘id’ which is string.
 I keep this column because when I want to recommend a song to a user, I’m going to use it, But when clustering I temporarily drop it, so that it doesn’t have an effect on the result.

+2. Data Transformation
+3.
+Now Let’s take a look at histogram plots of our data:

+4.